-Marilynne Robinson, recipient of a National Humanities Medal awarded by President Barack Obama for “her grace and intelligence in writing,” gave the sixth lecture in the Creative Matters series sponsored by the UI Office of the Vice President for Research and Economic Development.
+Marilynne Robinson, recipient of a National Humanities Medal awarded by President Barack Obama for “her grace and intelligence in writing,” gave the sixth lecture in the Creative Matters series sponsored by the UI Office of the Vice President for Research.
 Below are stories, text, video, photos, and other materials chronicling and related to the visit.

 Marilynne Robinson is the author of Lila, winner of the National Book Critics Circle Award for fiction, Gilead, winner of the 2005 Pulitzer Prize for Fiction and the National Book Critics Circle Award, and Home, winner of the Orange Prize and the Los Angeles Times Book Prize.
 Robinson’s nonfiction books includeWhen I Was a Child I Read Books, Absence of Mind, The Death of Adam, and Mother Country.

 Marilynne Robinson speaks on ‘The American Scholar Today’

 “The American university is a huge banquet,” Marilynne Robinson said after her lecture at the Englert Theatre in downtown Iowa City Wednesday, Dec.
 9. “You come in and taste things, and then you find out what you actually want to devote your life to.”

 Photos by Justin Torner.